History (HIST)

 HIST 128.
 Environmental History of North America (GT-HI1).
 (3 Credits)

 A survey of the environmental history of North America, from the arrival of humans on the continent to life in the predominantly urban environments that characterize contemporary societies of the continent.
 Students explore how the natural environment shaped the patterns of human life in various parts of the continent (Canada, the US., Mexico, and Central America); the shifting attitudes towards nature held by North Americans during different periods of their nations' histories; and how these ideas and human activities regarding nature combined to reshape the North American landscape.
-GT-HI1

 HIST 200.
 Historical Inquiry.
 (3 Credits)